turingschool/md_launch_curriculum/Mod2/Lessons/Week1/ArtoftheGracefulExit.md

 **Some Example Responses**
 #### Clarifying Questions
 Interview question: “Can you give me some examples of how you might optimize an application?”
-Response: “By optimizing an application, do you mean making it faster?
-Could memoization or caching be an example of this?”
+Response: “By optimizing an application, do you mean making it faster?”

 What qualities is the interviewee displaying when they ask questions like this?